moj-analytical-services/rpackage_training/README.md

 You will also need to add the renv package to your package DESCRIPTION file imports list - see section [8.
 Amend the DESCRIPTION file](#8-amend-the-DESCRIPTION-file).

-The first step in activating renv is to fork (or copy) the state of your default R libraries into a project local library:
+You can now use renv to fork (or copy) the state of your default R libraries into a project local library and create (or amend) a project-local .Rprofile which is then used by new R sessions to ensure the project-local library is used:

         renv::init()

-- follow https://rstudio.github.io/packrat/walkthrough.html and in the project run 'packrat::init()'
+The state of your project-local libraries can also be saved (renv::snapshot()) and loaded (renv::restore()).
+Benefits of being able to do this include:

+* So you can return to a project in the future with a record of the packages originally used to run it.
+* To ensure all collaborators are working with the exact same set of packages.

+For more information see [this introduction to renv](https://www.rstudio.com/resources/rstudioconf-2020/renv-project-environments-for-r/).

-**Exercise 19**: Setup renv as above.
+**Exercise 19**: Setup renv and activate it using renv::init().
 Lastly, commit all your changes to git and then push them to github.com.

 ## 20. Installing and using your package